How to Find a Short Term Furnished Rental in NYC | March 2026

 When wanting a site that shows an aggregated list of short term furnished rental options, our recommendation is Airbnb.
 It allows for filtering by neighborhood, amenities, and price, and shows options within all three of the above categories, providing the widest array of choices that align with your search criteria.

 Other good options include RentHop, StreetEasy, LeaseBreak, AirBnb, VRBO, LineCity, PropertyClub, Plumguide, and Frēlē.
-Be sure to use our guide to avoiding rental scams when utilizing Craigslist or Facebook.

 2. Direct Bookings

 When searching directly, it’s important to have an idea of each offering before entering.
 Companies like Rove Travel focus on reliability, high-end amenities, and ergonomic workspaces.
 Blueground balances flexibility and style.
 Sonder takes over entire buildings or floors to offer hotel amenities without hotel formality.
-And roomrs utilizes a co-living model to entice younger renters with lower costs without sacrificing amenities.
+And roomrs uses a co-living model to entice younger renters with lower costs without sacrificing amenities.
 Direct booking sites are the best option for transparent prices and lower fees.
 And some sites like Rove have teams ready to help you find the best match in their portfolio.

 Intention + reliable information are the keys to success

 By identifying what you want out of the space and surrounding area, knowing your budget, and using reliable sources to assess your options, you’ll be well on your way to finding a short term furnished rental in New York City that meets your needs!
-Staying informed about the NYC rental market is crucial.
-You may check out the 'Ultimate Guide to Renting in NYC 2023' for the latest insights.

 Looking for short term rentals in NYC?
 Check out Rove Travel to get started today.